valeoai/valeo4cast/README.md

 Please refer to `unitraj/config/challenge_config_noisy_[train/val/test].yaml` and `method/mtr/MTR.yaml` for more details.

 ####  Train
 We finetune from ground-truth trajectory pretrained model, on predicted inputs.
-The pretrained model can be found in the github release `pretrained_weights/trained_GT_0.86.pkl`.
+The pretrained model can be found in the [data_ckpts_res](https://drive.google.com/drive/folders/1qzHdi6wIexiyrF03pZHPzz5h1LssqeX4?usp=sharing) `pretrained_weights/trained_GT_0.86.pkl`.
 Please add the pretrained weight path to `pretrained:` in `unitraj/config/challenge_config_noisy_train.yaml`

 then run
 ```bash